Thalla/GeneticSimulations/README.md

 Running the main method of object Simulator with an empty args parameter results in a couple of simulations and the results are saved in the subfolder "SimulationResults".

-**Caution:** When simulation breaks, all folders of files that may not be finished correctly must be deleted before running the simulation again.
-When a file shall be recreated, the folder of the file must be deleted.

 ## Parameter descriptions
 - **basePath:** path were the folders with the results of the simulation are created
 - **codonNumb:** number of codons that is used for mRNA and aaRSs translations creation